rvnk7926/rvnk7926/README.md

 ## :dart: Overview
-Currently working at <b>KUKA Taiwan</b> as <u>Application Supervisor</u>.
-Leading a team with 5 engineers for mobile robot (KMR) application deverlopment.
+Currently working at <b>KUKA Taiwan</b> as <u>Applications Supervisor</u>.
+Leading a team with 5 engineers for mobile robot (KMR) applications deverlopment.
 In parallel, also in charge of mobile robot (KMR) technical support team leader in Taiwan.
-Previously was an application engineer for developing mobile robot application with a multinational team in HQ AGV solution team, also lead a team with 15 engineers to install and commssioning mobile robot (KMR) in world leading semiconductor manufacturing company.
+Previously was an applications engineer for developing mobile robot applications with a multinational team in HQ AGV solution team, also lead a team with 15 engineers to install and commssioning mobile robot (KMR) in world leading semiconductor manufacturing company.

 Before in KUKA was a R&D engineer in a startup company for developing mecanum wheel AGV from scratch; which I was exposed to kinematics, SLAM, and path planning algorithm development.
 Also had a project experience in Google for constructing data center during student period.